Basement Wall Repair in Reno

 Residential homes around Reno Nevada built between the 1920’s -50’s were typically built with unfinished basements for food, coal, & dry storage.
 A fair amount of these basements were constructed with little or no reinforcing steel.
 It was not uncommon for the structures that did have reinforcement, to consist of old fence posts, bailing wire, or any other scrap iron a builder could find.
 Along with added square footage, basement level foundation systems also served as an added layer of protection for structures built on expansive soils.
 The practice was to support the structure on soils well below finished grade so seasonal moisture change (i.e. rain & snow / summertime drying) would not affect the foundation.
 The Stoker Project was an excellent example of this type of construction.

 Originally constructed in 1954, the Stoker Project was a single story structure built on a basement that extended under the entire footprint of the upper living area.
 The soils in the area are Alluvial Fan Deposits of Peavine Mountain and consist of gravely to sandy clayey silt with andesite fragments common.
 These soils are highly expansive and reactive to moisture content.
 Water intrusion in the basement had always been a problem for the owner, and over time, the swelling of the clays against the basement walls had pushed hard enough to break the walls and cause structural damage to the framing components.
 No reinforcing steel was observed in any of the concrete breaks, some as large as 1” in width.
 The rear wall of the basement had a large bow from top to bottom, and was pushing into the interior walls while pulling away from the upper level floor joists.
-Damage was significant enough to warrant the installation of temporary shoring supports until VersaGrade repair crews could arrive.
+Damage was significant enough to warrant the installation of temporary shoring supports until VersaGrade repair crews could arrive with fixing foundation solutions.

 VersaGrade used the Ram Jack Portable Hydraulic Pump and 2.5K Hand Held Drive Motor for the anchor installations.